 We rely on independent certification to identify high standard operations.
 There are two recognised independent certification schemes – administered by Ecotourism Australia, and by EarthCheck – as providing appropriate levels of environmental certification for high standard tourism in the Marine Park.

 Both of these certification schemes identify and monitor high standard tourism operations.
 Other certification schemes may be approved in the future, based on standard assessment criteria and a simple assessment process.

 How can operators obtain certification?

-Tourism operations that are operating to a high standard in the Marine Park can apply to become certified by contacting Ecotourism Australia and demonstrating that their operations meet either the Ecotourism or Advanced Ecotourism levels of the ECO Certification Program.
+Tourism businesses that are operating to a high standard in the Marine Park can apply to become certified, by contacting either EarthCheck or Ecotourism Australia and demonstrating that their operations meet the required levels of their scheme.

 Are there benefits to becoming certified?

-The GBRMPA has developed benefits to both reward high standard operators and provide incentives for other operators to improve their performance.
-The major benefit offered by the GBRMPA is an extended permit term of 15 years for tourism program permits.
+The agency has developed benefits to both reward high standard operators and provide incentives for other operators to improve their performance.
+The major benefit offered by the Great Barrier Reef Marine Park Authority (GBRMPA) is an extended permit term of 20 years for tourism program permits.

 Operators who are certified by either of the above schemes and qualify to become a recognised high standard tourism operator, can be eligible to apply for a 20-year permit for a certified tourism product.
 Applicants will need to complete the Marine Parks permit application form and provide evidence of their certification.
 The application will be assessed as per standard assessment timeframes and an assessment fee will apply.